CardinalPath/gas/README.rst

 Vimeo Vido Trackig
 ~~~~~~~~~~~~~~~~~~
-You can track `Vimeo`_vimeo video events.
+You can track Vimeo_ video events.
 You must be using the iframe method
 of embeding videos.
 After you enable it the following events will be tracked.

  * play